How Does a Hard Money Loan Work With Bad Credit?

 - When a real estate investor needs to act quickly.

 The amount of money a lender is willing to lend to a borrower is generally based on the value of the subjected property.
-It could be one that the borrower already owns and wants to use as collateral, or it could be a property that the borrower is attempting to, or is, acquiring.
+It could be one that the borrower already owns and wants to use as collateral, or it could be a property that the borrower is in the process of acquiring.

 The requirements for the loan generally depend on the lender.
-If you have any questions further on how does a hard money loan work, or possible rates for you, contact us.
+If you have further questions on how a hard money loan works or possible rates for your loan, contact us.
 We'll be happy to help.